 “During the two years that my father struggled with colon cancer, my family spent long hours at the hospital.
 My mother experienced depression and anxiety as she watched my father deteriorate.
 My siblings and I seemed to engage in old patterns of jealousy and competition that we hadn’t shown in decades.
 Not once, in all the time my father was in and out of the hospital, did anyone on the staff offer to meet with us as a family.
 Our relationships were disintegrating.

 A friend encouraged us to contact the Center for Families and Health at the Ackerman Institute.
 The therapists met with us as a family, helped my mom to cope, and enabled my brothers and I to sort out our old differences that this cancer had brought back to life.
 They walked along side of us through my father’s final illness and death.
 We came through this terrible loss as a stronger family.”

-The Center for Families and Health offers effective Family Therapy treatment and research for families experiencing acute, chronic or life-threatening illness.
+The Center for Families and Health offered effective Family Therapy treatment and research for families experiencing acute, chronic or life-threatening illness.
 Collaboration and training for medical professionals and allied health care professions is provided as well as consultations with health care facilities and staff.
-Assistance is also given to families and patients facing the complexities of new medical technologies.
+Assistance was also given to families and patients facing the complexities of new medical technologies.

 Rusty Magee Clinic

-This center is named in memory of Rusty Magee, who faced his cancer with courage, and utilized the services of our clinic with his family in his final months of life.
+The Center was named in memory of Rusty Magee, who faced his cancer with courage.
+He utilized our services with his family in his final months of life.